blegeer/ENVI_S3/README.md

 ## Capabilities
 - Displays AWS S3 buckets that are accessible via account credentials
 - Allows access to public S3 buckets such as the Landsat public dataset (s3://landsat-pds)
+- Allows a user to enter other credentials or to submit a role for access to specfic buckets (AssumeRole)
 - Open any single image file that is supported by ENVI
 - Open a "collect" into ENVI
 - Preview small image files